TeamLumi/luminescent-team/docs/faq.md

 ### The mod doesn't work, what do I do?

 If it doesn't properly apply, you have likely done something wrong.
-For that, visit the [discord](https://discord.gg/luminescent).
+Double check your [installation](./category/installation) just to be sure, then visit the [discord](https://discord.gg/luminescent) if you need further help.

 ### Will you be adding new Pokemon?
 What about regional forms?

 As of 2.0.1 beta, Luminescent Platinum includes Pokémon 1-493, their regional forms, and any associated evolutions.
 Generation 5+ Pokémon will not be added until 3.0 (estimated mid-2023).
-See [this page](./incense-regional) for more info.
+See [this page](incense-regional.mdx) for more info.

 ### How do I encounter regional Pokémon?

-See [Incense Burner & Regional Pokemon](./incense-regional) for further information.
+See [Incense Burner & Regional Pokémon](incense-regional.mdx) for further information.

 ### Megas?